fusor/velero-operator/README.md

 1. `oc create -f controller.yml`

 ### Standalone
-To use velero standalone you must set up coordinates for a backup storage location.
+To use velero standalone set up a backup storage location.
 This does not prevent also using velero for migrations.

 1. Edit controller.yml
 1. Adjust `restic_pv_host_path` for the version of Openshift you are using.